The volunteer agreement

 Concerns about the agreement

-If something in the agreement doesn't sit right, contact support and tell us.
-The text has changed over time based on volunteer feedback.
+If something in the agreement doesn't sit right, contact support and tell us what is confusing or concerning.

 Disputes